Global shipments of tablet devices have fallen 28% to 7.2 million units in the first quarter of 2011, according to analyst IDC.

 Vendor reports that the ‘sendfile’ vulnerability may be used to perform a security bypass or a DoS when using a security manager.

-Microsoft is improving the incentives it offers partners to encourage more to sell cloud and virtualistion.
-Using its worldwide partner conference as the platform to announce the changes the vendor unveiled enhanced incentives for those selling Azure and virtualistion.
-The extension of rewards to co
+Microsoft is improving the incentives it offers partners to encourage more to sell cloud and virtualisation.
+Using its worldwide partner conference as the platform to announce the changes the vendor unveiled enhanced incentives for those selling Azure and virtualisation.

 Public sector user group Socitm is launching a programme to test agile methodologies in IT projects for local government...